hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 ## Solution Outline

-explain combining inputSource
+In order to achieve this behavior in Druid, we will use a [`combining` input source](https://druid.apache.org/docs/latest/ingestion/native-batch-input-sources.html#combining-input-source) in the ingestion spec.
+A combining input source contains a list of delegate input sources - we will use two, but you can actually have more than two.

+The ingestion process will read data from all delegate input sources and ingest them, much like what a `union all` in SQL does.

+We have to make sure that all input sources have the same schema and, where that applies, the same input format.
+In practice this means:

+- you can combine multiple external sources only if they are all parsed in the same way
+- or you can combine external sources like above with any number of `druid` input sources (reindexing).

+The latter is what we are going to do.

 ## Tutorial: How to do it in practise

-yada yada what we will do today
+In this tutorial, we will set up a bulk upsert using the combining input source technique and two stripped down sample data set.

+We will:
-- load initial data sample for multiple ad networks
+- load an initial data sample for multiple ad networks
-- do the upsert for one network this can be done with the current OSS druid quickstart
+- show the upsert technique by replacing data for one network and a specific date range.

-note, where do we place the files, local file system for a 1 node install but a cluster would use s3 or whatever
+The tutorial can be done using the [Druid 25.0 quickstart](https://druid.apache.org/docs/latest/tutorials/index.html).

+Note: Because the tutorial assumes that you are running all Druid processes on a single machine, it can work with local file system data.
+In a cluster  setup, you would have to use a network mount or (more commonly) cloud storage, like S3.

 ### The data sample